fatiando/community/AI.md

    including GitHub.
 Usage of machine translation and proofing tools is OK.
 3. **Do not use AI agents and bots to submit PRs, Issues, etc.** on your behalf.
 4. **Do not submit PRs, Issues, etc. with substantial GenAI content**.
-The amount that counts as substation is subjective and up to the maintainers to determine.
+The amount that counts as substantial is subjective and up to the maintainers to determine.
 5. **Do not generate images and text with GenAI** for documentation and project websites.
 6. If you do use GenAI to aid you in your contribution following the guidelines above, **you are expected to take full responsibility for its outputs** and be prepared to explain it in detail without the aid of GenAI.

 > [!IMPORTANT]
 > Enforcement of these rules is up to Package Maintainers and Project Leaders